-- 1. Pursue efforts to create a Downtown Development Authority, Corridor Improvement Authority, or equivalent organization between the Village and the Township using an Intergovernmental Agreement as the basis for the initiative.
+- Pursue efforts to create a Downtown Development Authority, Corridor Improvement Authority, or equivalent organization between the Village and the Township using an Intergovernmental Agreement as the basis for the initiative.
 The Onekema Community desires a vibrant and active downtown that reflects the lifestyle of its residents. - 2.
 Adopt a police power ordinance focused on blight elimination utilizing the Lakes to Land Regional Imitative model blight ordinance as a guide. - 3.
-Brand the Village and the Township as a resort waterfront community and create a strategy for development that is embraced by both units of government. - 4.
-Along M-22 in the business district ensure that nonmotorized traffic is encouraged and accommodated. - 5.
-Establish an internal and external training program for Planning Commission and Trustees on topics, such as, innovative zoning, redevelopment strategies and, blight control and code enforcement. - 6.
-Continue water quality advocacy through the Portage Lake Watershed Forever initiative. - 7.
-Investigate the formation of a locally based land conservancy. - 8.
-Develop a community strategy to "age in place" to accommodate an aging population. - 9.
-Continue to encourage policies that promote "dark sky" designations.
+Brand the Village and the Township as a resort waterfront community and create a strategy for development that is embraced by both units of government. - Along M-22 in the business district ensure that nonmotorized traffic is encouraged and accommodated. - Establish an internal and external training program for Planning Commission and Trustees on topics, such as, innovative zoning, redevelopment strategies and, blight control and code enforcement. - Continue water quality advocacy through the Portage Lake Watershed Forever initiative. - Investigate the formation of a locally based land conservancy. - Develop a community strategy to "age in place" to accommodate an aging population.

-Manistee County master plan vision for the future Wide range of housing opportunities Agri-tourism has become an integral part of the County tourism industry High quality of life serves to attract new businesses and residents Provide housing opportunity so the elderly can age in place Strong Towns Supporting incremental development ng Making the ntal community bike Strengthening local The need for great public spaces pressing land use and zoning issue.
+Manistee County master plan vision for the future Wide range of housing opportunities Agri-tourism has become an integral part of the County tourism industry High quality of life serves to attract new businesses and residents Provide housing opportunity so the elderly can age in place Strong Towns Supporting incremental development Making the community bike friendly Strengthening local businesses The need for great public spaces pressing land use and zoning issue.
 Another issue was the desire to redevelop underutilized and vacant property.